College and university rankings: Japan

 The Times Higher Education Supplement (The Thes) is publishing Japan University Rankings once a year, using a balanced scorecard approach, with 16 individual performance indicators combining to create an overall score that reflects the broad strength of an institution.
 Data for the rankings come from a variety of sources.
 These include self-submitted data from the institutions as well as data gathered from Elsevier, Benesse Corporation, Nikkei Human Resources, the Japanese government and the Times Higher Education Academic Reputation Survey.

 On the other hand, some of the ranking systems in Japan rank universities by the difficulty of their entrance exams, called "Hensachi".
 One example of such a ranking is Going broke universities - Disappearing universities by Kiyoshi Shimano.
-In addition to this, there's the other example of rankigs using "Hensachi", GTZ.
+In addition to this, there's the other example of rankings using "Hensachi", GTZ.
 It is released by Benesse Corporation and describes to which deviation value class (S1 to D3) each university belongs.

 Japanese preparatory school Kawaijuku also released the Japan's Top 30 University Rankings in Natural Sciences and Technology for MEXT's GLOBAL 30 Project in 2001.